Smith-012/Smith-012/README.md

 Tip: The Komarev ghpvc badge updates automatically.
 If you prefer a different style or color, change the query parameters:
 - style: for-the-badge | flat | plastic
 - color: any CSS color name or hex

----

-## License
-This repository's README and personal profile content are free to reuse.
-Add an explicit LICENSE file to the repo if you want a specific license (MIT, Apache-2.0, etc.).

----

-Thank you for visiting — I’m always learning and happy to connect!

----